Private Equity Funds and Institutional Investors in M&A

 To date in Latin America, there have been few instances in which private equity funds have combined with strategic investors to pursue acquisitions together.
 It has happened where the strategic investor brought special industry expertise relevant to the proposed transaction.
-More of these transactions seem likely in the future.
+These transactions are, however, becoming more common and seem likely to continue to grow in the future.

-‘Club deals’ involving multiple private equity investors are also relatively rare in Latin America, except for very large privatisations of infrastructure assets.
-When these transactions involve investors based in and out of the region, participants need to find a consortium equilibrium that reconciles financial objectives and contractual priorities, which often are not perfectly aligned.
-Since large infrastructure projects are likely to figure prominently in future M&A activity in Latin America, a growing number of club deals likely will occur, including participants that over time will develop a shared approach to such transactions.
+‘Club deals’, involving multiple private equity investors, are also relatively rare in Latin America, except for very large privatisations of infrastructure assets.
+When these transactions involve investors based in and outside the region, participants need to find a consortium equilibrium that reconciles financial objectives and contractual priorities, which often are not perfectly aligned.
+Since large infrastructure projects are likely to figure prominently in future M&A activity in Latin America, a growing number of club deals will likely occur, including participants that over time will develop a shared approach to these transactions.

 On the other hand, co-investments between foreign private equity funds and sovereign wealth funds have been pursued with increased frequency and with some success in recent years.
-Typically, one of the thorniest issues posed by these combinations flows from differences in investment horizons and, consequently, misaligned preferences regarding liquidity and exit arrangements.
+Interestingly, the region is also seeing sovereign wealth funds partnering with domestic private equity funds in acquisitions.
+Typically, one of the thorniest issues posed by these combinations between private equity and sovereign wealth funds flows from differences in investment horizons and, consequently, misaligned preferences regarding liquidity and exit arrangements.
 The market has developed some creative solutions to address this misalignment involving separate windows for exit.
-The important takeaway is that sovereign wealth funds have greater flexibility in investing in Latin America, because the limited windows for exit available in these markets typically matter less to such investors.
+The important takeaway is that sovereign wealth funds have greater flexibility in investing in Latin America because the limited windows for exit available in these markets typically matter less to these investors.